wozo/Leaflet-Maps-Marker/readme.txt

 = Technical details =

 * Wordpress Multisite compatibility
+* plugin was successfully tested to ÖNORM 7700 and OWASP TOP 10 for security issues
 * full UTF8-support for cyrillic, chinese or other alphabets on marker/layername and marker popup text
 * support for other languages through .po/.mo-files (please see http://mapsmarker.com/languages for details if you want to contribute a new translation)
 * GeoJSON feeds for every marker and layer with [JSONP support](http://www.mapsmarker.com/geojson)